PHP135/PHP135/README.md

 ### Hi there 👋 😁

 ## Introduce about me
-- Im PhongHo (Aka PHP135) 😎 and im not a dev 🐧
+- I'm PhongHo (Aka PHP135) 😎 and im not a dev 🐧

 ## Programming Languages That I'm Learning
 - Python 🐍